alexyorke/alexyorke.github.io/_posts/2020-08-16-quickly-download-sample-config-programming-files-test-compilers-fuzzers.md

 The website GHArchive.com has been collecting public GitHub event data since about 2011.
-This event data consists of when new repos are created, user comments’ on PRs, and more importantly, pushes to all public repos.
+This event data consists of when new repos are created, user comments' on PRs, and more importantly, pushes to all public repos.
 The "PushEvent" contains the message and URL of the commit.
 We can search for the word that we want in the commit message, then find and download the files that correspond to that word.

-It’s not perfect though: the word that corresponds to the filetype isn’t guaranteed to be in the commit message.
+It's not perfect though: the word that corresponds to the filetype isn't guaranteed to be in the commit message.
 When is the last time you wrote "Adding a C\# file" for a commit?
 Thankfully though, this approach works well enough for our purposes and we are able to get a very sizable chunk